 Our ambition is to achieve 50 percent greenhouse gas (GHG) reduction in scope 1 and 2 by 2030 from a 2019 base year (pending SBTi submission).

-In 2021, we reduced our GHG in terms of scope 1 and 2 by 5 percent compared to 2020 – an overall improvement of 4.3 percent compared to base year 2019.
+In 2022, we reduced our GHG in terms of scope 1 and 2 by 0.1% compared to 2021. – an overall improvement of 4.4 percent compared to base year 2019.
 We will continue to reduce greenhouse gas emissions in line with our commitment to set science-based targets.

 We have different initiatives ongoing to improve heating efficiency and reduce greenhouse gas emissions.
 One example is how we, in February 2022, decided on a SEK 500 million investment in two biomass boilers at our production site in Aarhus, Denmark.
 The initiative will reduce the site’s CO2 emissions by approximately 90 percent.